 Imagine life bursting back to our land and seas, where wildlife numbers are growing instead of shrinking and we’re working with nature, as a part of nature, instead of exploiting it.
 Nature can recover when given a chance.
 We have to give it that chance.

-Watch the video above to see the transformation of an ecologically degraded part of Britain’s uplands…
+Watch the video below to see the transformation of an ecologically degraded part of Britain’s uplands…

 Once home to native woodlands, wetlands and meadows, many of our upland areas have lost huge swathes of their native wildlife over centuries.
 We have so much to gain by rewilding degraded land — increased carbon storage, flood mitigation, richer soils, flourishing wildlife and healthier, more beautiful places for people to live, work and play.

 Or perhaps that should read, what can’t you see?
 Britain’s native trees and plants are mostly missing in this picture, which is typical of many upland areas.
 There’s very little wildlife overall, and not many people.

 Human activity appears to be largely restricted to sheep farming, grouse shooting, and commercial forestry.
 People may come to stay and walk here in the ‘great outdoors’ but they won’t see much wildlife.
 Options for young people to earn a living are likely to be limited.